bajatin/ctft/README.md

 - **Search for writeups** by name or keyword
 - **View Stylised writeups** from saved files
-- Writeups are saved are as **markdown files** which can also be read as plaintext(although it won't make sense to read plaintext over formatted :grin: )
+- Writeups are saved are as **markdown files** which can also be read as plaintext(even though it doesn't make sense to read plaintext over formatted :unamused: )

 VSCode users can also use markdown viewing extensions like [Markdown Preview Enhanced](https://marketplace.visualstudio.com/items?itemName=shd101wyy.markdown-preview-enhanced) to view writeups